zenith-astronomy/Zenith/README.md

 Zenith is free (as in freedom) software licensed under the GNU General Public License version 3 or later.

-See the 'LICENSE' file for the full license text.
+See the `LICENSE` file for the full license text.